loganfreeman/configuration/Closure.md

 Procs
 ---
 blocks used with the yield statement are not true closures.
 Blocks can be true closures but they have to be treated as Procs.

+A Proc is simple a named code block, meaning, an actual object.
+Since it is an object, the block can be passed around and have methods invoked on it.

 ```ruby
 outer = 1